stormbkk87/meteor-issue-8112/README.md

 - Choose menu Product > Run
 - Once the app comes up, copy-paste the device id next to "credentials:" that comes up in the XCode debug console to the below command

-python push_debug.py -s ./VOIP.pem "<credentials-device-id>"
+python push_debug.py -s ./VOIP.pem "/<credentials-device-id/>"

 - Run the above "push_debug.py" commandline script while phone is in foreground
 - Note the UUID shown in the XCode debug console labeled "UUID".
 This is from the Swift code.